monix/monix/docs/atomic.md

-Calling `compareAndSet` fails because when using `AtomicReference<V>` the equality comparisson is done by reference and it doesn't work for primitives because [Autoboxing/Unboxing](http://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) gets involved.
+Calling `compareAndSet` fails because when using `AtomicReference<V>` the equality comparisson is done by reference and it doesn't work for primitives because the process of [Autoboxing/Unboxing](http://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) is involved.
 And then there's the efficiency issue.
 By using an AtomicReference, you'll end up with extra boxing/unboxing going on.

 `Float` can be stored inside an `AtomicInteger` by using Java's